-In my capacity as Chairman, and on behalf of the members of the Board of Directors, I would like to extend my sincere thanks to our shareholders, for their support and belief in the company and its executive management.
-I would also like to extend my gratitude to our stakeholders; investors, partners, and without a doubt our executive management and dedicated staff members whose commitment and consistent efforts are critical to our success.
-Finally, I would like to thank my fellow board members for their time and considerable efforts.
+To that end, and on behalf of the incoming Board of Directors, I would like to extend my utmost thanks to our shareholders, for their consistent support and belief in the company and its executive management.
+I would also like to extend my appreciation to our stakeholders; investors, partners, and without a doubt our executive management and dedicated staff members whose commitment and dedication to the company are central to its success.